Chinese Buddhism: History and Themes

 - Taught in:

-- the stages and major events in the history of Buddhism in pre-modern China;
+• the stages and major events in the history of Buddhism in premodern and modern China;

-- the doctrines and practices of the main schools (Tiantai, Pure Land, Chan, Huayan, Esoteric Buddhism);
+• the doctrines and practices of the main schools (Pure Land, Chan, Tiantai, and Huayan);

-- the confrontation between the Buddhist community and the imperial state;
+• the confrontation between the Buddhist community and institution and the political power.

 Objectives and learning outcomes of the module

-- evaluate the main schools (Chan, Tiantai, Pure Land, etc.) and doctrines of pre-modern Chinese Buddhism;
+• evaluate the main schools (Chan, Tiantai, Pure Land, etc.) and doctrines;

-- demonstrate an awareness of the primary sources for the study of Buddhism in pre-modern China.
+• demonstrate an awareness of the primary sources for the study of Chinese Buddhism, and the development of the scholarship in the field

 A two hour lecture and a one hour seminar each week.